edric-cao-goldenowl/webdev-intern-assignment-2/README.md

 ### Nice to have:

 - Responsive design (look good on all devices: desktops, tablets & mobile phones).
-- Smooth animations (just do what you think is good).
 - Setup project use Docker.
 - Deploy the application to go live.